karlospn/mytechramblings-site-source-code/content/posts/enforce-your-dotnet-apps-framework-version-using-roslyn-analyzers.md

 | .NET Core 3.1     | 3.1.5(LTS) | December 3, 2022 |

-So imagine you are working in a company and you have to create a new .NET Core application and your company is mainly working with NET Core 2, maybe you should ask yourself, what version do I use? .NET Core 2.1 is a LTS release, should I use that version or should I use .NET Core 2.2 because it's the newest one?
+So imagine you are working in a company, and you have to create a new .NET Core application and your company is mainly working with NET Core 2, maybe you should ask yourself, what version do I use? .NET Core 2.1 is a LTS release, should I use that version or should I use .NET Core 2.2 because it's the newest one?

-The same question can be arised when moving to .NET Core 3, should I migrate my old .NET Core 1.0 to .NET Core 3.0 or .NET Core 3.1?
+The same question can be arisen when moving to .NET Core 3, should I migrate my old .NET Core 1.0 to .NET Core 3.0 or .NET Core 3.1?
 That one is easier to respond because in that case the LTS version is also the newer one and every developer loves to use the latest tech possible.

 Another possible scenario is that maybe my company only uses .NET Core 2 and I should prevent that anybody uses .NET Core 3.x because I'm not sure if it's going to work as expected on production.
 And also I should not allow anyone to create applications targeting .NET Core 1.0 and .NET Core 1.1 because the support ended a year ago.

 At the end of the day we could ask ourselves, how can I enforce that everyone on my team is using the correct framework version when they need to create a new application?
-An easy solution to avoid having these kind of questions and to avoid people using a  framework version that could potentially be problematic when it ran on production is to create our own **Roslyn Analyzer**.
+An easy solution to avoid having these kinds of questions and to avoid people using a  framework version that could potentially be problematic when it ran on production is to create our own **Roslyn Analyzer**.

 >  For those unaware: